etpalmer63/WhatsUpDoc/ProductIsDocs.rst

 How to avoid always trailing?
 Ask people to write some documentation before they start work on a new feature?

-Ideas: What are AMReX core principals?
-Why is the sell to scientists for why should they use AMReX and what principles they are adopting when they do.
+Ideas: What are the software's core principals?
+What is the sell to users for why should they use the software and what principles they are adopting when they do.

 Documentation value, create and track consistent naming conventions.